Registered Nurse

 Salary And Job Outlook For RNs

-By 2031, the Bureau of Labor Statistics projects an opening of 195,400 positions across the nation.
-Having a bachelor’s degree will greatly increase your chances of being hired.
+By 2032, the Bureau of Labor Statistics projects an opening of 193,100 positions across the nation each year.
+Having a bachelor’s degree will make you more competitive in the job market.